mickaelsilva/chewBBACA_deprecated/README.md

 ```
 the `.../chewbacca_wrkDIR/genomes` dir will contain the fasta files with the genomes to be analysed (complete or draft genomes).
 In `.../chewbacca_wrkDIR/schema ` will contain a fasta file with the alleles for each loci.
 This directory will also contain a subdir named ` .../chewbacca_wrkDIR/schema/short ` with the fasta file with all the alleles to be used in the BLAST step of the allele call.
 This files should have the  name "< gene >_short.fasta" with < gene > matching the filenames in `.../chewbacca_wrkDIR/schema`.
+All auxiliary temporary files will be contained in the `.../chewbacca_wrkDIR/schema ` on the folder "temp"
 ----------

 ### 2. wgMLST schema creation